Ebonsignori/github-notifications-forwarder/README.md

 # GitHub Notifications Slack Forwarder

+- TODO: Add repository filter
-TODO: Input section
+- TODO: Input section
-TODO: Release section and release logic
+- TODO: Release section and release logic
-TODO: Contribution section
+- TODO: Contribution section
-TODO: License section
+- TODO: License section
+- TODO: Finish tests

 This action is intended to be run from a scheduled GitHub action.
 It checks all notifications since the last scheduled run and forwards them to a Slack channel or direct message.